rozele/git-tutorial/README.md

 # look at the commit history on the `ex5-wip` branch
 git log -n 3 --oneline
+# Output:
-92ce269 Removes seconds from greeting
+# 92ce269 Removes seconds from greeting
-34c86a6 Bumps version to 3.0
+# 34c86a6 Bumps version to 3.0
-b8d8ed0 Use locale time for greeting
+# b8d8ed0 Use locale time for greeting
 ```

 ### Other notes